mayankjain281/Excel_Ecommerce_Store/README.md

 # Business_Analysis_of_Ecommerce_Store
-Concept used: Excel Dashboard combo chart for sales and profit, map chart for city sale, waterfall chart accumulated sale, calculated field for profit margin percentage
+Concept used: Excel Dashboard, Combo chart for sales and profit, map chart for city sale, Waterfall chart accumulated sale, Calculated field for profit margin percentage

 Exploratory Data Analysis on Tableau -